 Cold plasma system: used in air and water purification.

 Corona discharge system: produces high concentrations of ozone.
 It is the most common system used in the medical/ dental field.
 It is easy to handle and it has a controlled ozone production rate.

-· As an infusion into the temporomandibular joint for the treatment of pain and inflammation.
+As an infusion into the infected jaw bone (cavitation) or into the temporomandibular joint for the treatment of pain and inflammation.

-In dentistry, ozone has got its role in various dental treatment modalities.
-Ozone therapy presents great advantages when used as a support for conventional treatments.1,7
+In dentistry, ozone has got a role in various dental treatment modalities.
+Ozone therapy presents great advantages when used as a support for conventional treatments.

 Prophylaxis and prevention of dental caries.

-Remineralisation of pit and fissure, root and smooth surface caries.
+Remineralization of pit and fissure, root, and smooth surface caries.